Scrutica

 Four authority tiers (T1: primary measurement, T2: research database, T3: press/analyst, T4: estimated/inferred) assigned by original source authority, not intermediary.
 A CRS report citing a Goldman Sachs estimate remains T3.
 Aggregate confidence for derived values takes the weakest input tier.

-A number from a company’s SEC filing is more reliable than one from a press report, which in turn is more reliable than an analyst estimate.
-Every value on Scrutica carries a confidence label (T1 through T4) so you can judge how much weight to place on it.
-When a derived value combines sources of different quality, the overall confidence reflects the weakest input.
+A number from an SEC filing is more reliable than one from a press report, and a press report is more reliable than an analyst estimate.
+Every value on Scrutica carries a confidence label (T1 through T4) so the reader can weight it accordingly.
+When a derived value combines sources of different quality, the composite confidence reflects the weakest input, not the strongest.

 Value from a primary authoritative source with direct measurement or legal disclosure obligation.